barkode/Pontoon/README.md

 ## Design

-The design was built on the principle of simplicity.
-The site should be simple and at the same time user-friendly.
+The design of the game is made in a classic style.
+The site is built on the principles of simplicity and functionality.
+Time was also devoted to creating a concise design and ease of use of the game.

 [Back to top](#content)